Mark Zuckerberg fires back at Apple CEO's 'extremely glib' comment.

 "The truth is we could make a ton of money if we monetized our customer, if our customer was our product," he said.
 "We’ve elected not to do that."

-The Apple CEO has long been a privacy advocate, even denying law enforcement requests to help unlock an iPhone linked to the massacre of 14 people in San Bernardino.
+The Apple CEO has long been a privacy advocate, even denying law enforcement requests to help unlock an iPhone linked to the massacre of 14 people in San Bernardino, California.

 "Privacy to us is a human right.
 It's a civil liberty, and something that is unique to America.
 This is like freedom of speech and freedom of the press," Cook said.
 "Privacy is right up there with that for us."